-NOTE: All this information is available on the University Closings web page.
+Please Note: All this information is available on the University Closings web page.

 Walkways During Winter Storms

-Please note that the following is a list of the areas where walking modifications may be made during winter storms.
+The following is a list of the areas where walking modifications may be made during winter storms.
 If necessary, the areas indicated below will be barricaded until the snow stops and major areas are cleared.
 In most cases, a small area will be cleared to allow access or alternate route utilized.
 This will enable University personnel to concentrate efforts on major areas of the campus and maintain ample safe walkways for students and staff: